MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C.
 Habitual aspect

 The habitual aspect is used to refer to events that happen habitually or customarily. _\[unclear if this or the progressive aspect is more appropriate for 'living'\]_ (?).
-It is marked by partial reduplication of the verb stem, with the rhyme of the last syllable being reduplicated to its right. \[*-lak- > *-lakak-, *-amé- > *-ameé-, etc. (?)\]
+It is marked by partial reduplication of the verb stem, with the rime of the last syllable being reduplicated to its right. \[*-lak- > *-lakak-, *-amé- > *-ameé-, etc. (?)\]

     (A.#) ??????? ????? ??? ??? ???
           ?????       ~??? ?????       ???    ???    ???